johnlock07/cloud5296-group18/README.md

 Check this [blog](https://medium.com/@cloudspinx/fix-error-metrics-api-not-available-in-kubernetes-aa10766e1c2f) for more details.

 ## Useful Commands
-We have also gathered a [full list of useful commands](all-useful-commands.pdf) in this project for easy reference.
+We have also gathered a [full list of useful commands](all-useful-commands.pdf) in this project with the help of AI tools for easy reference.

 ## Credit